robbrit/node-time-series/README.md

 ===

 Simple library for doing time series analysis in Node.js.
-Much of the functionality has been closed from the time series module in Ruby's statsample library: https://github.com/clbustos/statsample
+Much of the functionality has been cloned from the time series module in Ruby's statsample library: https://github.com/clbustos/statsample

 Install